What Does the Quran Say About Lying? A Comparative Religious View

 FAQs

-Are there any exceptions to the prohibition on lying in Islam?
+Are there any exceptions where lying is allowed in Islam?

 0 Community answers